-I can’t believe that 2020 is here already and it’s time to post my top 20 list of best strollers again!
-Where did the year go?!
 I feel like it’s getting harder and harder each year to keep my list down to only 20 models because there are so many new brands and models that I want to share with you.

 I would probably go with updated oldies but goodies because for me the quality of the stroller is THE most important feature and since the model has been around for a long time there are tons of reviews from parents and the company has already worked out all the bugs.

 Therefore, I put together a good mix of updated and new models that are hitting the market this year.
-I also tried to include strollers from different categories like: joggers, full size, sporty all-terrain, reversible seat, convertibles (from single to double), and compact lightweight models.
+I also tried to include strollers from different categories like joggers, full-size, sporty all-terrain, reversible seat, convertibles (from single to double), and compact lightweight models.

-1. Nuna Mixx Stroller – $599
+1. Nuna Mixx Stroller â€“ $599

-Cons:Â bulky, works only with Nuna and Moxi-Cosi car seats.
+Cons: bulky, works only with Nuna and Moxi-Cosi car seats.

 Here is my full review of Nuna Mixx »

-2. UPPAbaby Vista 2019 – $899
+2. UPPAbaby Vista â€“ $899

-The UPPAbaby Vista is one of the best selling strollers in the US.
-Parents love its high quality and ability to turn from single into a double mode.
-It comes with a bassinet and features reversible seat, huge canopy, deep recline, XXL basket, large all-terrain wheels and easy fold.
-For 2018 they increased bassinet size, improved front wheels, added premium real leather handle bar and bumper bar covers to all the colors and of course new color choices.
-The leather is REACH certified meeting EU requirements for chemical testing.
+The UPPAbaby Vista is one of the best-selling strollers in the US.
+Parents love its high quality and ability to turn from single into double mode.
+It comes with a bassinet and features a reversible seat, huge canopy, deep recline, XXL basket, large all-terrain wheels, and easy fold.

 You can easily turn it into a travel system by getting UPPAbaby Mesa infant car seat (one of the best).
 It can hold two toddler seats, two bassinets, or two infant car seats.
 You can even add a third child by getting a stroller board called PiggyBack Ride-Along board.
 You can get it now for around $899 depending on the color.